 The Plot

-But this is the girl of his dreams, the one he has finally found, she has everything he has ever wanted..."a booty like pow, pow, pow" and "boobies like wow, oh wow".
+But this is the girl of his dreams, the one he has finally found, and she has everything he has ever wanted - "a booty like pow, pow, pow" and "boobies like wow, oh wow".
 Now, that's the barometer of a good woman!

 And if that didn't convince her to fall into his arms, surely the compliments that follow will...